 Shortly after, he and Morley Blankstein presented an impassioned brief before a fact-finding mission on planning issues to the Royal Architectural Institute of Canada (RAIC).
 They argued that too much attention went to the pressures of development – roads, sewers and power lines – than to the issues of human happiness.
 Good architectural design as a key component of city planning could temper some of these issues and make basic human elements a priority.
 We should learn from the mistakes of the United States where freeways and rampant suburban development were destroying their inner cities.
 Hanna repeated this same humanist philosophy ten years later when he was interviewed as the incoming president of the MAA in 1969.
 With its slower paced growth, Winnipeg still had the opportunity to show other Canadian cities how good development could be realised.
 He was especially interested in maintaining a vibrant downtown, and felt that a skywalk system connecting buildings had exciting potential to do this.

-Hanna’s personal project experience includes partner-in-charge of design and production of the Mendel Art Gallery and Conservatory in Saskatoon, the Churchill Townsite Redevelopment, construction of the high-rise hotel North Star Inn (1968-69), and the Northwest Territories housing redevelopment and schools in various northern communities such as Eskimo Point, Rankin Inlet, Coral Harbour and Clyde Point.
+Hanna’s personal project experience includes partner-in-charge of design and production of the Mendel Art Gallery and Conservatory in Saskatoon, the Churchill Townsite Redevelopment, construction of the high-rise hotel North Star Inn (1968-69), and the Northwest Territories housing redevelopment and schools in various northern communities such as Eskimo Point, Rankin Inlet, Coral Harbour and Clyde River on Baffin Island.